U.S. energy regulator to examine climate change's threat to power reliability

 “We must do everything we can within our statutory authority to ensure that the electric grid is capable of keeping the lights (on) in the face of extreme weather.”

+"We followed up on those for a couple of years, but actual implementation was in the hands primarily of the Texas authorities who run the grid, and as memories faded most of those steps were not taken," former FERC chair Cheryl LaFleur told Reuters in a video interview here.

+She said the severity of last week’s freeze, which killed at least two dozen people, should prompt a stronger response.

-Earlier this month, Glick said FERC will create the panel’s first position to oversee environmental justice.
+Earlier this month, Glick, a Democrat, said FERC will create the panel’s first position to oversee environmental justice.
 The person will ensure that FERC decisions do not unfairly hurt historically marginalized communities with pollution, he said.

 The commission also said its enforcement office is examining wholesale natural gas and electricity market activity to see whether an investigation is necessary on market manipulation or other violations during the Texas frigid snap.